On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Abstract

 \section{Abstract}

-In this paper, we study the computational complexity of sampling from a Bayesian posterior (or pseudo-posterior) using the Metropolis-adjusted Langevin algorithm (MALA).
-MALA first applies a discrete-time Langevin SDE to propose a new state, and then adjusts the proposed state using Metropolis-Hastings rejection.
-Most existing theoretical analysis of MALA relies on the smoothness and strongly log-concavity properties of the target distribution, which unfortunately is often unsatisfied in practical Bayesian problems.
-Our analysis relies on the statistical large sample theory, which restricts the deviation of the Bayesian posterior from being smooth and log-concave in a very specific manner.
-Specifically, we establish the optimal parameter dimension dependence of $d^{1/3}$ in the non-asymptotic mixing time upper bound for MALA after the burn-in period without assuming the smoothness and log-concavity of the target posterior density, where MALA is slightly modified by replacing the gradient with any subgradient if non-differentiable.
-In comparison, the well-known scaling limit for the classical Metropolis random walk (MRW) suggests a linear $d$ dimension dependence in its mixing time.
-Thus, our results formally verify the conventional wisdom that MALA, as a first-order method using gradient information, is more efficient than MRW as a zeroth-order method only using function value information in the context of Bayesian computation.
+In this paper, we examine the computational complexity of sampling from a Bayesian posterior (or pseudo-posterior) using the Metropolis-adjusted Langevin algorithm (MALA).
+MALA first employs a discrete-time Langevin SDE to propose a new state, and then adjusts the proposed state using Metropolis-Hastings rejection.
+Most existing theoretical analyses of MALA rely on the smoothness and strong log-concavity properties of the target distribution, which are often lacking in practical Bayesian problems.
+Our analysis hinges on statistical large sample theory, which constrains the deviation of the Bayesian posterior from being smooth and log-concave in a very specific way.
+In particular, we introduce a new technique for bounding the mixing time of a Markov chain with a continuous state space via the $s$-conductance profile, offering improvements over existing techniques in several aspects.
+By employing this new technique, we establish the optimal parameter dimension dependence of $d^{1/3}$ and condition number dependence of $\kappa$ in the non-asymptotic mixing time upper bound for MALA after the burn-in period, under a standard Bayesian setting where the target posterior distribution is close to a $d$-dimensional Gaussian distribution with a covariance matrix having a condition number $\kappa$.
+We also prove a matching mixing time lower bound for sampling from a multivariate Gaussian via MALA to complement the upper bound.

 \keywords{Bayesian inference, Gibbs posterior, Large sample theory, Log-isoperimetric inequality, Metropolis-adjusted Langevin algorithms, Mixing time.}